iamvalImv/CFLMS-Valentin-CodeReview-13/README.md

 # CFLMS-Valentin-CodeReview-13

-Event Crud With Symfiny 5
+Event Crud With Php Symfony 5
 #DESCRIPTION:
 A global event management company needs a web application to track events.
 They would need to have a list of all their events with the following data: